getporter/porter/docs/content/cli/storage_migrate.md

 Migrate data from Porter v0.38 into a v1 installation of Porter.

+See https://getporter.org/storage-migrate for a full description of the migration process.
+Below is a summary:

 Before running this command, you should have:

 1. Installed Porter v1, see https://getporter.org/install for instructions.